amber-smalltalk/amber-documentation/faq.md

 2. Navigate to packages Kernel-Infrastructure
 3. Click at class ``SmalltalkImage`` method ``version``

+As an alternative evaluate

+      Smalltalk version

+in a workspace

 ### More questions and answers

 On the wiki